Home Learning Resources

 Will MLC be releasing instructional plans that will be available online for districts and schools?

 It’s important to acknowledge that Bridges in Mathematics was not designed for remote implementation.
 We have, however, provided guidance and resources through the Bridges Educator Site to assist teachers during school closures.
 (3/22/20)

 Is The Math Learning Center working on student-facing lessons in the form of written instruction for students who do not have internet access at home?

 The module-level packets available within the Bridges Educator Site (login required) can be used as written instruction for all students regardless of internet access.
 Unfortunately, it isn’t possible to replicate the Bridges classroom experience so we will not be attempting to directly replace the curriculum.
 Instead, to complement the packets, we’ve developed new activities on the Math at Home site as options for home learning.
 These materials will be archived and may also be printed and sent home.
 (3/30/20)

 Are you going to provide daily video lessons online for Bridges classrooms?

 At this time, we do not have plans to provide video lessons as a replacement for Bridges classroom instruction, as we know that it would be difficult to replicate the engagement and student discourse in a remote context.
 We are, however, providing a variety of resources to support daily work with students.
-Please see the resources we’ve made available on the Home Learning section of the BES.
+Please see the resources we’ve made available on the Home Learning section of the Bridges Educator Site.
 (3/23/20)

 What are the options for workshops that can’t be done in person right now?